larissaemma/lahman-baseball-the-braves/README.md

 2. **Shortest Player, Games Played, and Team**
    - **Query:**
      ```sql
-     SELECT p.namefirst, p.namelast, p.height, a.g_all, t.name
+     SELECT p.namefirst, p.namelast, MIN(p.height), a.g_all AS games_played, teams.name
-     FROM people p
+     FROM people as p
-     LEFT JOIN appearances a ON p.playerid = a.playerid
+     LEFT JOIN appearances as a
+     ON p.playerid = a.playerid
-     LEFT JOIN teams t ON a.teamid = t.teamid
+     LEFT JOIN teams
+     ON a.teamid = t.teamid
-     WHERE p.height = (SELECT MIN(height) FROM people)
+     GROUP BY p.namefirst, p.namelast, p.height, a.g_all, teams.name
      ORDER BY p.height ASC
      LIMIT 1;
      ```